-RTO 90162 Public Schools NSW, Tamworth manages the requirements of Standards for RTOs 2015 Clause 3.3 by ensuring students receive their AQF certification documentation upon completion of their training program.
+Public Schools NSW 90162, Tamworth manages the requirements of Standards for RTOs 2015 Clause 3.3 by ensuring students receive their AQF certification documentation upon completion of their training program.

-RTO 90162 Public Schools NSW, Tamworth have engaged NESA to issue the credentials within 30 days of course completion for the student cohort.
-Initially students will receive an electronic copy and the hard copy will be mailed to the student's home address.
+Public Schools NSW 90162, Tamworth have engaged NESA to issue the credentials within 30 days of course completion for the student cohort.